DonghaiYu/CRW/README.md

 CRW
 ===
-This is a  website for providing resources of courses.It mainly used in a college.All the user can update files or download files.This project usr SSH2 frame and MySql database.
+This is a  website for providing resources of courses.It mainly used in a college.All the user can upload or download files freely.This project use SSH2 frame and MySql database.